Interest Rate Changes and the Cross-Section of Global Equity Returns

-Interest rate changes typically affect equity value adversely.
-However, if investors react slowly, then the repricing may stretch over time.
-Using a century of data from sixty countries, we demonstrate that past yield curve shifts predict the cross-section of equity risk premia worldwide.
-The quintile of stock markets with the highest change in government bond yields underperforms the countries with the lowest change by 0.76% per month.
+Interest rate changes typically affect equity values.
+However, if investors react slowly, the repricing may stretch over time.
+Using a century of data from sixty countries, we demonstrate that past interest rate changes predict the cross-section of equity returns worldwide.
+The quintile of stock markets with the highest change in government bond yields under-performs the countries with the lowest change by 0.76% per month.
 The phenomenon is distinctly robust and cannot be explained by known risk factors.
-Furthermore, the low correlation with other cross return patterns paves the way for effective country allocation strategies.
+Furthermore, the low correlation with other return patterns paves the way for effective country allocation strategies.

-Keywords: yield curve, government bonds, country equity indexes, interest rates, international markets, asset pricing, return predictability, the cross-section of stock returns
+Keywords: government bonds, country equity indexes, interest rates, international stock markets, asset pricing, return predictability, the cross-section of stock returns

 JEL Classification: G11, G12, G14, G15, N20